FranckyU/rails-nice-deploy/README.md

 Now after working on any dev branch and merged changes to *master*, all tests OK, just cd to *RAILS_ROOT/scripts* and deploy with ease by `./deploy-staging` or `./deploy-staging --with-migration` and `./deploy-production` or `./deploy-production --with-migration`

 That's all, have a nice deploy !

+** UPDATES **

+[JAN 2014] We migrated to Rails 4 and Capistrano 3 so the way Capistrano handle deployments changed.
+No more need to specify `deploy:migrations`, Capistrano is now smart enough to run any pending migration.
+We updated the script following that

+[DEC 2013] Now executing the script is done from RAILS_ROOT directory by calling `./bin/deploy-staging "ANY-COMMIT-MESSAGE"` and `./bin/deploy-production`